 We also believe that there are real opportunities to revitalize our downtown commercial district in a way that will draw more people and business to the area.
 Ultimately that will spur new development which will in turn create new or larger rateables that expand the tax base, to the benefit of the residential taxpayer.
 In light of the failure of the downtown SID (Special Improvement District), we have created an ad-hoc subcommittee comprised of knowledgeable commercial developers, planners and attorneys, as well as existing commercial district business owners and representatives of our residential neighborhoods.
 We look forward to them completing their work and bring policy recommendations to the council.

 Scotch Plains is, and must continue to be, a wonderful town in which to raise a family.
 Attracting new families is what supports our property values, and an excellent school system is paramount.
 While the schools are the direct responsibility of the elected Board of Education, we seek to work well and closely with them on matters of shared concern, such as pedestrian safety and recreation.

 Scotch Plains has seen considerable improvements to our recreation facilities, and appropriate investment in and management of these facilities and programs are quality-of-life issues that we will continue to prioritize.

-We hope you will continue to check back here for updates as the campaign unfolds.
 Please don’t hesitate to contact us with any questions or concerns.
 We hope we can earn your trust and support to lead Scotch Plains forward in the coming years, and ask for your vote on November 4th, 2014.

 Mickey, Bo and Llewellyn